usdot-fhwa-stol/carma-builds/README.md

     * Creates dbgsym package when built in debug mode
   * Google Test support and test run during build
   * Code coverage generation using gcovr
-* [Build script](scripts/build_script.sh) which can be used in VS Code as the build task.
+* [Build script](scripts/build_script.sh) which does an out of source build can be used in VS Code as the build task.
 It has the following compilation modes:
   * Release (default)
   * Debug
   * Code Coverage